techidaily/site-win11-tips/source/_posts/curing-windows-11-unrecognized-devices.md

 ## 4\.
 Disable Fast Startup

- Windows has a[fast startup feature](https://www.makeuseof.com/what-is-windows-fast-startup-why-disable-it/) that you can enable to fasten your computer's boot speed.
+ Windows has a [fast startup feature](https://www.makeuseof.com/what-is-windows-fast-startup-why-disable-it/) that you can enable to fasten your computer's boot speed.
 But on the negative side, enabling this feature can also result in different system issues, including the Unknown USB Device, Port Reset Failed error.

  So, try disabling this feature and check if it makes any difference.
 Here's how: